Barney-s2/T2rWithStore/README.md

 # Todays Status:
 Requires membership model.py import statement fixed (file damaged during upload).
 Once that is completed, the site should be operational and run bug free without Post or Update checks in place.

+# Credits:
+Thanks to Mitch Tabian at CodingWithMitch.com for his project help Building A Website With Django.
+I would also like to thank Nick Walters for his expertise with Django stripe membership.